Alfred von Oberndorff: Early life

 Oberndorff was born in Edingen-Neckarhausen, in the Grand Duchy of Baden, the son of Carl Gustav Adolph Maria Fortunatus Philipp Gabriel von Oberndorff, a landowner and count of the Holy Roman Empire, and his wife Marie Therese Henriette Franziska Eleonora Charlotte von Varicourt-Albini.
 His father was a chamberlain at the Imperial and Royal Habsburg court in Vienna.

-The young Oberndorff was educated in law at the universities of Heidelberg, Berlin, Munich, and Freiburg.
-He passed the first state law examination in the spring of 1892 and graduated Doctor Iuris at Heidelberg on 9 August 1892.
+The young Oberndorff was educated in law at Heidelberg University, the Friedrich Wilhelm University of Berlin, the Ludwig-Maximilians-Universität München, and the University of Freiburg.
+He passed the first state law examination in the spring of 1892 and graduated Doctor Iuris at Heidelberg University on 9 August 1892.
 He entered into pupillage at the district court in Heidelberg, working also at the courts in Wiesloch and Pforzheim, and passed the second state law examination in the spring of 1895.

 Career

 In December 1895, Oberndorff was admitted to the Imperial foreign service, and after a period of training joined the active diplomatic service of the German Empire in February 1897.

 In 1900, Oberndorff was appointed as second secretary at the German embassy in Madrid and in 1904 held the same position at the embassy to the Court of St James's.
 In 1905 he was posted as first secretary in Brussels and in 1907 returned to Madrid, with the rank of Counsellor.
-In 1910 he was posted to Vienna.
+In 1910, he was posted to Vienna.
 Two years later, he got his first posting as a head of mission, serving from 1912 to 1916 as Envoy Extraordinary and Minister Plenipotentiary at the Royal Norwegian Court in Kristiania, where he was when the First World War broke out.
 From 1916 to 1918 he headed the German mission in Sofia, Bulgaria, a significant promotion, as Bulgaria was one of the Central Powers and a German war ally.